google/WebFundamentals/src/content/en/updates/2019/08/native-file-system.md

     <img src="/web/updates/images/2019/08/fs-open.jpg">
   </a>
   <figcaption>
-    File picker used to open an existing file for reading.
+    A file picker used to open an existing file for reading.
   </figcaption>
 </figure>

 When opening a file, the user provides permission to read a file or directory via the file picker.
 The open file picker can only be shown via a user gesture when served from a [secure context][secure-contexts].
-If the user changes their mind, they can cancel the selection in the file picker and the site does not get access to anything.
+If users change their minds, they can cancel the selection in the file picker and the site does not get access to anything.
 This is the same behavior as that of the `<input type="file">` element.